sisl/Double-Prong-Occupancy/CODES_data_generation/README.md

-The waymo_open_dataset folder contains codes from the waymo open dataset github repository
+This folder contains codes to generate the evidential grid maps data for training.
+Put the waymo_open_dataset folder from the waymo open dataset github repository here.